openhab/org.openhab.binding.zwave/doc/qubino/onoffthermo2_0_0.md

 ### Parameter 59: Thermostat mode

 Thermostat mode
-This parameter determines how the device will operate if it will operate in the heating mode or in the cooling mode.
-The range of the hysteresis will remain the same, only operation will change from heating to cooling and vice versa
+<p&gtThis parameter determines how the device will operate if it will operate in the heating mode or in the cooling mode.
+The range of the hysteresis will remain the same, only operation will change from heating to cooling and vice versa<br /&gt</p&gt <p&gtValues:<br /&gt• default value 0<br /&gt• 0 - Heat mode<br /&gt• 1 - Cool mode</p&gt <p&gt<br /&gt<strong&gtNOTE1: After parameter change, first exclude device (without setting parameters to default value) and then re include the device!</strong&gt </p&gt

-Values:
-• default value 0
-• 0 - Heat mode
-• 1 - Cool mode

-**NOTE1: After parameter change, first exclude device (without setting parameters to default value) and then re include the device!**
 The following option values may be configured -:

 | Value  | Description |